microbit-foundation/android-partial-flashing-lib/README.md

 # micro:bit Partial Flashing Library for Android

 This library provides partial flashing capabilities to an Android application.

-It will process a hex file created in MakeCode and flash only the MakeCode script.
+It will process a hex file created in MakeCode or the Python Editor and flash only the user script.
 To modularize the code, information is passed to and from the library using Intents.

 ## Including the lib in an application